 CMSSL – Central Maryland Short Sided League (an intermediate league for U9 & U10 boys teams and U9 thru U12 girls teams).

-NCSL – National Capital Soccer League (one of our Nation’s most prestigious leagues for boys teams ages U-9 to U-19).
+NCSL – National Capital Soccer League (one of our Nation’s most prestigious leagues for boys and girls teams ages U-9 to U-19).
 Teams are placed in divisions 1 – 6 based on skill level.
 All soccer clubs participating in the NCSL must reside within 50 miles of the I-495 Beltway.

 In general, our travel teams will play a nine-game schedule in the fall and a nine-game schedule in the spring.
 Half of the games are played at home at the Bryantown Sports Complex and half the games are away.
 Most of the away games are played within 50 miles of the Washington DC I-495 beltway; there are a few exceptions (Winchester).
 Waldorf SC travel teams will play in at least one tournament in the spring and one in the fall.
 As a technique, most teams participate in one or two local tournaments and one far tournament per session (i.e. Gettysburg, PA, Virginia Beach, VA or Raleigh, NC).
 Traveling to distant tournaments is an excellent team and family bonding event.

 Travel team practices are, generally speaking, the same time commitment as in recreational soccer (two nights per week) and are held in and around Waldorf.
 An additional training session is scheduled on Friday nights and is set aside as group technical training.
 All of the Club travel teams get together at Bryantown on Friday nights and participate in technical skill training sessions designed by the Technical Director and administered by guest trainers.
 This event helps build camaraderie, morale and spurs competition across the age groups.